-Encouraging the development of indigenous cultural expression holds a high place in PROUT.
+Encouraging the development of indigenous cultural expression holds a prominent place in PROUT.
 The many distinct variations in local dress, speech, arts and crafts, mannerisms, and social outlook add to the beauty and richness of humanity.
 The collective strength of a people is directly related to the strength of their culture.
 The most important facet of a local culture is the native language (discussed previously) and its literature.
 Any attempt to undermine these is a form of psychic exploitation.
-Besides lingual suppression, pseudo-culture is perhaps the most powerful enemy of local cultures.
+Besides language suppression, pseudo-culture (see page 84) is perhaps the most powerful enemy of local cultures.
 Every effort must be made to curtail the ability of exploiters to supplant indigenous cultures with the mindless consumerism that accompanies the spread of the global economy.
 By now this is a difficult task, as we are all affected by pseudo-culture and are often unable to even recognize it.
-Exploiters hide themselves under the cloak of free speech - not at all caring for the freedom of humans to live and develop their innate potential in a society free of degrading influences.
-This a problem which deserves the serious and benevolent attention of all educators and leaders.
+Exploiters hide themselves under the cloak of freedom of expression - not at all caring for the freedom of humans to live and develop their innate potential in a society free of degrading influences.
+This is a problem which deserves the serious and benevolent attention of all educators and leaders.

 PROUT advocates the maximum admixture of strong local cultures.
 People should be encouraged to learn multiple languages and explore different cultures for maximum expansion of mind.
-Also, if enthusiasm for inter-cultural marriages can be developed, the barriers between human beings will slowly drop and a true global culture can develop.
+Also, if enthusiasm for inter-cultural marriages can be developed, the barriers between human beings will slowly recede and a true global culture can develop.
 PROUT suggests the abolition of the visa and passport system to allow people greater travel and cultural exchange.
 True cultural synthesis can become a reality in this way.
-This is not the synthesis taking place today in which the first world pseudo-culture supplants the native culture.